GLOBAL MARKETS-Stocks drift as investors balance peak rate hopes with oil price rise

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(additional reporting by Ankur Banerjee in Singapore, Editing by Sam Holmes, Himani Sarkar and Alex Richardson)
+(additional reporting by Ankur Banerjee in Singapore, Editing by Sam Holmes, Himani Sarkar, Alex Richardson and Christina Fincher)

 ((Yu.Xie@thomsonreuters.com;))